 “Well…ok…well, alright well something that really made me feel like I was living a double life was my living situation.
 When I was living on my own.
-I mean, if anyone came inside my apartment in the latter stages of my living there, which I wouldn’t and didn’t allow, they would have genuinely been frightened by what they would see.
+I mean, if anyone came inside my apartment in the latter stages of my living there, which I wouldn’t and didn’t allow, they would have genuinely been frightened by what they’d see.
 It was frightening.
 It wasn’t just ‘quirky’ or a weird sort of messy.
 It was more like complete chaos.
-It looked liked an insane person lived there and…” I pause.
+It looked like an insane person lived there and…” I pause.
 I start to get a bit choked up when talking about this bit.

 “Continue,” Jared encourages.

 “Well, essentially my entire apartment, other than a few small areas, was ‘contaminated’….I mean to me.
 I could only sleep on the end of one side of my bed and could only walk on a narrow path from my bedroom to the bathroom and to the door.
 The rest of the apartment I didn’t use because it became contaminated.
 I mean it was a large apartment and fully furnished with really nice furniture that I paid a lot of money for.
 However, one night, the night I had a house-warming party at my place something happened that made everything and everywhere I touched in the apartment that night ‘contaminated’ and off limits from that night on.
 For almost two years after that night, I used only a very small area of my apartment.
 I didn’t use my dresser with the special deep drawers that I had to assemble myself, my rustic looking laundry baskets from Pottery Barn, my closets, anything in my living room like my custom-ordered couch, my oversized coffee table that I loved, or anything.
 I didn’t ever again use my kitchen and all the new dishes and cookware were off limits after that night.
-The brand new gourmet knife set my dad gave me as a housewarming gift, the glasses and cutlery I picked out with my sister and brother-in-law, which they generously paid for and I carefully lugged back from Portland, Oregon.
+The brand-new gourmet knife set my dad gave me as a housewarming gift, the glasses and cutlery I picked out with my sister and brother-in-law, which they generously paid for and I carefully lugged back from Portland, Oregon.
 I mean things with sentimental value…all just became hazardous in my mind.
 It was a prison really.
 A prison with a high monthly rent.

 For two years after the night of my house-warming party, everything I touched that night remained untouched.
 I left everything as it had been at the end of that night.
 The same dishes from that night were in the sink for two years.
 The appetizer platter with the triangular cut pita bread for hummus sat on the kitchen counter for two years, with the bread still on it.
 Everything was left as it had been from that night, which was pretty much close to when I first moved in.
 Yeah, so shortly after I moved into my new apartment and carefully furnished and decorated with expensive items, it all became a bio-hazard.
 Everything went to waste!
 And I lived in that for two years!
 I wasted away in that overpriced apartment with all my expensive things for all that time.
-I think if any of my friends or family who were at my house warming party had ever come back inside and witnessed that everything had been left as it was from that night, they really would have been weirded out.
+I think if any of my friends or family who were at my housewarming party had ever come back inside and witnessed that everything had been left as it was from that night…they really would have been weirded out.
 They would think I was a very sick person.
 Which uh, you know, I guess I was.”

 “Well from what I have read on your application and from what you’re telling me, I’m amazed you were able to keep a job and function socially as much as you did,” said Jared.
-“I mean to keep a high pressure job and still continue to cavort with your friends is fairly high functioning for a person with your level of OCD.
+“I mean to keep a high-pressure job and still continue to cavort with your friends is fairly high functioning for a person with your level of OCD.
 That’s impressive in a way,” said Jared.